kudobuilder/kudo.dev/content/docs/runbooks/admin/initialize-kudo.md

 ### Check to see KUDO Manager is running

-The installation of KUDO is verified by confirm that the `kudo-controller-manager-0` is in a running status.
+The installation of KUDO is verified by confirming that the `kudo-controller-manager-0` is in a running status.

 ```bash
 $ kubectl get -n kudo-system pod